Patellar Tracking DisorderSkip to the navigation

 - Activities that stress the knee again and again, especially those with twisting motions.

 - A traumatic injury to the knee, such as a blow that pushes the kneecap toward the outer side of the leg.

 - Problems with the structure of the knee bones or how they are aligned.

 You are more likely to have patellar tracking disorder if you have any of the above problems and you are overweight, run, or play sports that require repeated jumping, knee bending, or squatting.

 If you have a patellar tracking problem, you may have:

-that your knee is buckling or giving way, as though all of a sudden your knee can't
+- A feeling that your knee is buckling or giving way, as though all of a sudden your knee can't support your weight.